Rypac/sublime-format/README.md

-# Format
+# Sublime Format

-Because you have better things to worry about than formatting your code.
+A code formatting plugin for Sublime Text… because you have better things to worry about than manually formatting your code.

 ## Contents